plasmodic/ecto/doc/source/index.rst

 			0->2 [headlabel="str" taillabel="output"];
 		}

-    * Each module is self documenting by design.
+    * Each cell is self documenting by design.